andreyryabtsev/quote_bot/readme.md

 ### Copy/modify files

-The bot uses three files presently, listed below.
+The bot uses two files presently, listed below.
 Run this to copy the defaults and modify them according to your needs.
 ```
 cp -i ./defaults/* .
 ```